 Applying certain ingredients, such as cationic hair detanglers, conditioning polymers, and proteins, to the surface of hair can increase its elasticity.
 The polymers, in particular, create a thin layer over the hair and change its strength by penetrating the hair structure.

 Protein treatments like hydrolyzed wheat protein work similarly by allowing small protein fragments to enter the hair surface and penetrate deep into the structure.
-This helps fill empty spaces in the cortex caused by chemical treatments, restoring the hair fiber’s mechanical strength and boosting its elasticity.8 Therefore, regular conditioning and deep conditioning treatments are crucial for maintaining healthy hair.
+This helps fill empty spaces in the cortex caused by chemical treatments, restoring the hair fiber’s mechanical strength and boosting its elasticity.8 Therefore, regular conditioning and deep conditioning treatments are crucial for maintaining the health of your hair.

 4. Minimize the harm from daily hair combing and brushing